saritasa-nest/django-import-export-extensions/docs/installation.rst

 Stable release
 --------------

-To install django-import-export-extensions, run this command in your terminal:
+To install `django-import-export-extensions`, run this command in your terminal:

 .. code-block:: console

     $ pip install django-import-export-extensions

-This is the preferred method to install django-import-export-extensions, as it will always install the most recent stable release.
+This is the preferred method to install `django-import-export-extensions`, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.